International Social Work: An Italian Perspective

 Pre-Social Work and BSW students can use the course towards a general education requirement or as elective credit.

-• MSW students can use this course towards the elective in the Clinical Concentration or towards the Advanced Social Administration selective for the SWAAP Concentration.
+- MSW students can use this course towards the diversity-focused elective in the Clinical Specialization or towards the SW 846 Advanced Community and Advocacy Practice in the Macro Specialization course.

-Social work students should contact Dr. Terry Koenig (email@example.com) in the School of Social Welfare for more information.
+Social work students should contact Dr. Terry Koenig in the School of Social Welfare at firstname.lastname@example.org for more information.

 Students from other KU majors or universities should contact their academic advisor for information about how this might meet requirements.